Victoria Film Festival: In Conversation With...

 Join us for an engaging and lively night of conversation with a great actor.

 SpringBoard: Industry Event

 An event for people interested in creating films.
 Sessions include Collaborating with Finances, pitching buyers and producers and a networking reception.

 VIFPA: Victoria Film Producers' Night

 Enjoy a peek at what local filmmakers have been creating.

-Sips n' Cinema

-This is a social event for those who would like to take a deeper dive into the film they just saw and share your thoughts.

 Family: Jammies & Toons

 An all ages showing.
 The ritual of Sunday morning animations and unhealthy cereal returns to The Vic.

 Other Events Throughout The Year

 Art of the Cocktail

 A yearly fundraiser for the Victoria Film Festival.
 Art of the Cocktail features tastings, workshops, a competition for the best mixologist of the Pacific Northwest and more.

 Distillery ambassadors, representatives and lounges will be offering tastes of their products or creating sophisticated cocktails for sampling.
 Wander around the Tasting Room sampling the cocktails that appeal to you while catching tips from mixologists, authors and reps.
 Take in ongoing demonstrations on their side stage that will run throughout the Tastings.
 Demonstrations include the competition for the Best Mixologist in the Pacific Northwest, a Flair demonstration and new trends worth trying.

 Past guests have included Ron Cooper, Kevin Brauch, Philip Duff, Elayne Duke, Sabrina Greer, and Ted Haigh.